 Understanding the ethnic and cultural make-up of this country before visiting is important as we are truly a multiracial nation, and its multicultural ethnic and racial background are what make the country what it is today.
 The legacy of the Taino people is everywhere in our language and region; Spain left a religion that is now integral to the day-to-day of many Roman Catholic Dominican people; Africa left food and dance and the practice of certain spiritualities like Las 21 Divisiones.

-How to Stay Informed on Dominican Culture, News & Travel
+RESOURCES: Dominican Culture, News & Travel

 If you’re interested in learning more about DR culture and everyday life in the Dominican Republic, consider subscribing to our newsletter for upcoming articles and free guides on Dominican culture and travel.

 And lucky for you, we are not the sole source of information on Dominican culture!
 Here are some social media accounts we recommend for continued learning.
-These range from local Dominican artists to Dominican historians for you to stay up to date on the Dominican lifestyle with:

 - Kiskeya Life – Educational YouTube videos on Dominican history, culture, and science.